The quokka also referred to as the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.

 Predators and Threats

-Their growth rates have declined dramatically since the introduction of these predators to the ecosystem of the quokka.
+Their growth rates have declined dramatically since introducing these predators to the quokka ecosystem.

 Due to the loss of habitat to increasing human settlements, they are now confined to small pockets of their natural habitat on mainland Australia.